Explore distinctives of NAMB's five regions

 The North American Mission Board, along with Baptist state convention leaders, has taken the lead in organizing Southern Baptists to respond to disasters.
 They contribute manpower, ministry and financial help during floods, hurricanes, tornadoes, fires, earthquakes and urban disasters.
 For more information about how donations to this fund are used, see the Frequently Asked Questions below.

 Southern Baptist Disaster Relief teams are currently responding to bring help, healing and hope to devastated families and communities across North America.
 This includes several long-term recovery projects in New York (Sandy) and Colorado.
-If you would like your donation to support a specific response, please indicate the response in the comments box on the donatons form.
-(Example: “Philippines"; "Illinois Tornado"; "Midwest Ice Storms"; "Sandy Rebuild").
+If you would like your donation to support a specific response, please indicate the response in the comments box on the donations form.
+(Example: "Detroit Metro Floods"; "Colorado Flood Recovery")

 Other Donation Options